shikha-16/Women-in-Technology/README.md

 ## Tech Events and Programs
 1. [Google Codejam io for Women](https://codingcompetitions.withgoogle.com/codejamio)
+Code Jam to I/O for Women consists of a single online round competition in which you write code to solve algorithmic problems that have multiple layers of difficulty.

 2. [Google STEP Internship](https://buildyourfuture.withgoogle.com/programs/step/)
+STEP (Student Training in Engineering Program), formerly known as Engineering Practicum, is a 12-week internship for first and second-year undergraduate students with a passion for computer science.

 3. [Girlscript Summer of Code](https://gssoc.girlscript.tech/)
+GirlScript Summer of Code is the 3 month long Open Source program during summers conducted by GirlScript Foundation, started in 2018, with an aim to help beginners get started with Open Source Development while encouraging diversity.

 4. [Google Summer of Code](https://summerofcode.withgoogle.com/)
+Google Summer of Code is a global program focused on bringing more student developers into open source software development.

 5. [She Codes by Indeed](https://xathon.mettl.com/event/shecodesindeed)
+Indeed invites women developers to join the coding sprint.
+SheCodes, Indeed event gives women an opportunity to showcase their skills by solving real-world problems and win some cool prizes.
+The coding sprint is an online event and includes several open-ended problem statements related to Indeed business.

 6. [Outreachy](https://www.outreachy.org/)
 7. [DE Shaw Ascend](https://www.deshawindia.com/desis-ascend-educare/about.pdf)
 8. [Tech Women at Intuit](https://www.intuit.com/careers/programs/tech-women-at-intuit/)